-Dental Implants – Greensboro, GA
+Dental Implants – Lake Oconee, GA

 A Whole New Way to Rebuild Your Smile

 When one or more teeth have been lost, it can lead to devastating consequences for the patient’s oral function, overall health, and quality of life.
 Thankfully, dental implants are available as the ideal reconstructive solution, recreating dental structure that looks and feels virtually indistinguishable from the genuine article.
-At Lake Oconee Dentistry, Dr. Patti Bradley, Dr. David Bradley, Dr. Andrea Feldman, and Dr. Shelly Pound can take you through every phase of the process for tooth replacement, using dental implants in Greensboro, GA.
+At Lake Oconee Dentistry, Dr. Patti Bradley, Dr. David Bradley, Dr. Andrea Feldman, and Dr. Shelly Pound can take you through every phase of the process for tooth replacement, using dental implants in Lake Oconee, GA.
 We can ensure a smooth and successful process with a team you already know and trust – no outside specialists required.
 Contact our office today to get started!

 Why Choose Lake Oconee Dentistry for Dental Implants?